olof-nord/olof-nord.github.io/README.md

 - [puppeteer](https://github.com/puppeteer/puppeteer) for running tests with a headless (automated, hidden) Chromium
 - [bootstrap](https://github.com/twbs/bootstrap) for design and style management
 - [ng-bootstrap](https://github.com/ng-bootstrap/ng-bootstrap) for Angular bootstrap components

+## License
+>You can check out the full license [here](https://github.com/olof-nord/olof-nord.github.io/blob/master/LICENSE)

+This project is licensed under the terms of the **GPL-3.0** license.